Not all roles available for this page.

 Sometimes data suggest an exponential relationship.
 For example, this table shows the bounce heights of a certain ball.
 We can see that the height decreases with each bounce.

-To find out what fraction of the height remains after each bounce, we can divide two consecutive values: is about 0.642, is about 0.639, and is about 0.667.
+To find out what fraction of the height remains after each bounce, we can divide two consecutive values:

 | bounce number | bounce height in centimeters |